homelleon/GameEngine/README.md

 ```
 graphics:
 ```
-- all objects are stored in buffers
+- all objects are stored in video buffers
 - uses shader program uniforms to change position and visual effects
 - water reflection and refraction
-- frustum culling technic to increase graphic performance
+- frustum culling technic to increase graphic performance (set as default for alfa-version)
-- ray casting technic to choose entities by selecting it with mouse coursor
+- ray casting technic to choose entities by selecting it with mouse coursor (set as default for alfa-version)
 ```
 sound:
 ```